-- 6.2 All specifications must include synoptic assessment at A2.
-Synoptic assessment in economics will test candidates' understanding of the connections between different elements of the subject.
+- 13. All specifications must include synoptic assessment at A2.
+Synoptic assessment in Economics will test learners' understanding of the connections between different elements of the subject.
 It will relate to all the assessment objectives.
-In particular, synoptic assessment should test candidates' ability to: - understand the interrelatedness of many economic issues, problems and institutions - understand how economic concepts, theories and techniques may be relevant to a range of different contexts - apply such concepts, theories and techniques in the analysis of economic issues and problems and in the evaluation of arguments and evidence.
+In particular, synoptic assessment should test learners' ability to: - understand the interrelatedness of many economic issues, problems and institutions; - understand how economic concepts, theories and techniques may be relevant to a range of different contexts;

-The emphasis in synoptic assessment should be on candidates' ability to think as economists and to use effectively the economist's 'tool kit' of concepts, theories and techniques.
+- apply such concepts, theories and techniques in the analysis of economic issues and problems and in the evaluation of arguments and evidence. - 14.
+The emphasis in synoptic assessment should be on learners' ability to think as economists and to use effectively the economist's 'tool kit' of concepts, theories and techniques.
 Synoptic assessment could be conducted through the use of an extended case study or essay questions.